jakecinco/kodiri-kodflix-MERN/README.md

 Some other async methods are ```setState({]})``` event handlers ```onClick.()``` and ```setTimeOUt.()``` are some other examples.

-What's the difference between callbacks, promises and recursion

-API calls use async JS checkout Gray's Kodiri videos [https://www.youtube.com/watch?v=pX74__nD48I]/ [https://www.youtube.com/watch?v=F5XD1JNhkP8] [https://www.youtube.com/watch?v=PlhmNNNyYyo]
+What's the difference between callbacks, promises and recursion checkout Gray's Kodiri videos [https://www.youtube.com/watch?v=pX74__nD48I] [https://www.youtube.com/watch?v=F5XD1JNhkP8] [https://www.youtube.com/watch?v=PlhmNNNyYyogit]

 #### What is a REpresentational State Transfer or a REST-ful API?